- WHERE TO STAY

 Note: The landscape surrounding Stonehenge is free to walk, without gaining access to Stonehenge itself.
 The land belongs to National Trust and there is much archaeology and wildlife to be seen.

 The Stonehenge Visitor Centre is located about a mile away from the stones themselves.
 This is also where the car and coach parks are located.
 The car park is free for people purchasing tickets to enter Stonehenge, there is a charge if you are not.

 A shuttle bus (included in your ticket price) will take you down to see the stones, if you prefer not to walk.
 They run very frequently so if you turn up you will never have to wait more than a few minutes.

 The visitor centre hosts the Stonehenge exhibition, cafe, gift shop and toilets.
-If you are arriving independently, this where you pick up your tickets and audio guides.
+If you are arriving independently, this where you pick up your tickets.

 If you are arriving as part of a tour you will form a queue to go through round the side of the building and from there will join the shuttle bus to take you to the stones.
 If you wish to see the exhibition you can leave yourself some time at the end to come back and see it.

 The Stonehenge Exhibition contains over 250 archaeological treasures, which were used or buried at Stonehenge, including pottery, tools, jewellery, and even human remains.

 The exhibition gives a good grounding into understanding into the various theories of how it was thought Stonehenge was built and why, along with insights into the people who used Stonehenge.